obviex/CipherSafe.NET/README.md

 ### How do we get the updates about the product end-of-life process?
 Follow [us on Twitter](http://twitter.com/obviex).

+### Which technology should we use to protect application secrets?
+It depends on an application.
+If you are currently using VBScript, switch to PowerShell (it offers several ways of protecting sensitive data).
+For .NET applications, use the .NET Framework's aspnet_regiis.exe utility (here is a nice wrapper and samples that can make it easier: [Crypt.config.bat](https://github.com/alekdavis/Crypt.config.bat)).

 ### What if we have a question that has not been answered?
 Open an issue here.

 ### What if our question is private?
-Send us an email: obviex at gmail dot com.
+Send us an email: obviex _at_ gmail _dot_ com.